gomint/gomint-docs/docs/development/creating-your-first-command.md

 Each call to `overload()` will add a new overload to your method.
 By default the overload is empty.
 To add a parameter you have to call the `param(...)` functions on the return `ComandOverload` object.

 The param function takes the name of parameter first, next up is the ParamValidator.
 The third argument is the optional boolean, which is itself optional and defaults to false as well.
-The ParamValidator needs to be instantiated here instead of it class getting referenced.
+The ParamValidator needs to be instantiated here instead of it's class.

 ```java
 public CommandVelocity() {